NMariscal/BinarySearchTrees/docs/index.md

 ## Welcome to Binary Search Tree Documentation page!

+###This is an example of how to create a website page for our documentation.
+This is recommended for external people read our documentation project.
+For internal peolpe and project developers we use Wiki.

 You can use the [editor on GitHub](https://github.com/NMariscal/BinarySearchTrees/edit/master/docs/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.